 Thomas’s section of the novel opens with a general reflection of the strangeness of his situation in Elfland, a storyteller and singer trying to entertain the mystical beings who are themselves the subject of so many of the stories and songs he is famed for telling—and the challenge he faced being unable to speak to them, before he steps back and begins to recount his adventures from his first meeting with the Queen.
 I emulate that “cold open” approach in the first verse of the song, dropping the listener into Elfland in medias res.

 Kushner’s telling has Thomas as a harper, and a singer and songwriter.
 (The story of a court musician seeking his place in both the mortal and Faery world, were a significant influence on my conception of my SCA bardic persona from the beginning.)
 Only in researching this song, did I discover that the source material specifically says that Thomas didn’t play the harp.
 This clearly ran contrary to Kushner’s desire for the novel to explore folk music and ballads, and the creative process of a songwriter.
-Ultimately, she chose to reconcile the contradiction between her story choice and the well-known words of the romance with self-referential Easter Egg that absolutely delighted me when I finally uncovered it while writing my song.
+Ultimately, she chose to reconcile the contradiction between her story choice and the well-known words of the romance with self-referential Easter Egg that absolutely delighted me when I finally uncovered it in the research for this song.

 While “harp or carp” is a refrain the Queen says to Thomas in virtually every version of the romance and the ballad, Thomas responds, if at all, with a denial that he is interested in playing music: